This blog may contain affiliate links. Read our disclosure policy for more info.

 Mid-range $$

-Almasur Punta Arenas – This is the hotel for you if you like amenities and being just a couple minutes from the main square!
+Almasur Punta Arenas is the hotel for you if you like amenities and being just a couple of minutes from the main square!
 The rooms are modern, comfortable, and very clean.
-The hotel has a gym and a hot tub to relax in.
-They provide a buffet breakfast and for dinner a spread of Chilean dishes and wine.
+The hotel has a gym and a hot tub to relax in, they provide a delicious buffet breakfast, and the on-site restaurant has an impressive spread of Chilean dishes and wine.
 All this for just around $139 USD a night!

 Check availability and reserve your room on Booking.com.